Define a custom target storage format for the

 functions or objects in the global environment of your pipeline.

-converts each function to and from text,
+targets converts each function to and from text,

 so it must not rely on any data in the closure.

-This disqualifies functions produced by Vectorize()
+This disqualifies functions produced by Vectorize(),

 for example.

-function must write only a single file,
+The write function must write only a single file,

 and the file it writes must not be a directory.